-The ACR Committee on Training and Workforce is pleased to present the Virtual Rheumatology Practicum for Pediatric Rheumatology Fellows (ViP Pediatric).
-This 8-week lecture series, which launched July 7, 2020, is designed for first-year fellows in training enrolled in pediatric fellowship programs.
-View the ViP program schedule for the schedule of topics, learning objectives, and materials to read in advance.
+The ACR Committee on Rheumatology Training and Workforce Issues is pleased to present the Virtual Rheumatology Practicum for Pediatric Fellows (ViP - Pediatric).
+The 2022 series began on July 19 and concluded on August 12.
+ViP - Pediatric is designed for first-year fellows in training enrolled in pediatric fellowship programs.
+Session recordings are available below.

 This program is designed for educational purposes only.
 The material presented is not intended to represent the only or the best methods appropriate for the medical situations discussed, but rather is intended to present the opinions of the authors or presenters, which may be helpful to other practitioners.
 Attendees participating in this education activity sponsored by the ACR do so with full knowledge that they waive any claim they may have against the ACR for reliance on any information presented during this educational activity.